alongonen/notes/🏃‍♂️Projects/gene-perm/Settings/Gene-Perm - General Setting.md

 ## Setting Overview
 - Our data consists of gene expression of **single cells**.
-- Therefore, the entire data can be described by a matrix whose rows correspond to single cells, and its columns correspond to **genes**.
+- Therefore, the entire data can be described by a matrix $n \times d$ whose rows correspond to single cells, and its columns correspond to **genes**.
 - We aggregate several single cells (rows) into *blocks* of size $b$.
-- We often restrict the dimensionality restrict the input of the model to $d\ll n$ (fixed) columns (genes).
+- We often restrict the dimensionality restrict the input of the model to $k\ll d$ (fixed) columns (genes).

 ## Data Generation